RobotComponents/RobotComponents-Documentation/docs/Robot Components/Code Generation/Instructive Actions/Set Auto Axis Configuration.md

 ## **Input Parameters**

-**is Active (A):** Defines if the axis configuration of the robot is set automatically based on a boolean value.
+**Is Active (A):** Defines if the axis configuration of the robot is set automatically based on a boolean value.

 ## **Output Parameters**

-**Set Auto Axis Config (SAAC):** Contains an instruction activate or deactivate auto axis configuration for all following instructions.
+**Set Auto Axis Config (SAAC):** Contains an instruction to activate or deactivate auto axis configuration for all following instructions.

 ## **Usage**